-- Named lead for equality, diversity and inclusivity who is accountable for policy and practice within the workplace/training environment. - Information available to trainees/apprentices on their rights and responsibilities in the workplace. - Effective policies and procedure to deal with bullying, harassment and discrimination. - Working/Learning environments that are free from images, language or activity which may impact negatively on people who share any of the following characteristics which are protected under the law age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sex. - Key members of staff who have either attended equality and diversity training, or completed the eLearning package provided by the College.
+- Named lead for equity, diversity and inclusivity and belonging who is accountable for policy and practice within the workplace/training environment. - Information available to trainees/apprentices on their rights and responsibilities in the workplace. - Effective policies and procedure to deal with bullying, harassment and discrimination. - Working/Learning environments that are free from images, language or activity which may impact negatively on people who share any of the following characteristics which are protected under the law age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sex. - Key members of staff who have either attended equity, diversity and inclusivity and belonging training, or completed the eLearning package provided by the College.